 - Link to external banks, deposit paper checks, or wire money to fund your account

 - Access funds with electronic transfers to an external bank

 There are, however, two cautions to note: Since this is a savings account, federal regulations limit you to six withdrawals per month.
 If you exceed six, you will incur a $10 fee for each additional transaction.
 In addition, if you have a balance of $10 or less and no activity for 24 consecutive months, Live Oak will charge a dormant account fee of up to $10 and close your account.
 You can meet the “activity” requirement by logging into your account, depositing money, or taking withdrawals.

 Live Oak’s high-yield savings rates have been relatively consistent over time, unlike banks that jump in and out of contention.
 While there are even better rates available right now—check out our list of the highest-paying savings accounts to find them—it’s nice to know this bank’s rates aren’t prone to dramatic swings.

 CDs from Live Oak Bank are competitive with many online banks, and they allow you to lock in a rate and, in some cases, earn slightly more than with the savings account.
 For all CDs, you must start with at least $2,500.

 Like most banks, Live Oak Bank may assess an early-withdrawal penalty if you cash out of a CD before it matures.
 These penalties are fairly straightforward at Live Oak Bank:

-- For terms of less than two years, you’ll pay 90 days worth of interest
+- For terms of fewer than two years, you’ll pay 90 days' worth of interest